isomerpages/mol-articles/financial-articles/support-schemes.md

 Whether you have lost your job (including self-employment) or suffered a drop in income due to COVID-19, you should know that help is available to get you through this.

 The government has committed close to 100 billion dollars to stabilise the economy and protect livelihoods.
-An extensive portion is set aside as cash relief and subsidies for affected individuals.
+Out of which, an extensive portion is set aside as cash relief and subsidies for affected individuals.

 Those in need may also consider pre-existing support schemes which offer additional support ranging from housing and medical to employment.